Dickenslit.com

-Dickens Illustrators
+Dickens Illustrations

 Charles Dickens was fortunate to have a number of renowned artists illustrate his works.
 Their drawings helped form the public's image of what Dickens' characters were like, and also helped sell copies of his works.
 The illustrations are recognized as miniature works of art in their own right.